Enrique Lopez Rodriguez

 Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) · Stanford University · elopezrodriguez [at] stanford.edu

-NEW: SOFIA Legacy Program (PI: Lopez-Rodriguez & Mao) to construct a comprehensive empirical picture of the magnetic field strength and structure in the multiphase interstellar medium of galaxies.
-SOFIA Legacy Program
+SALSA: SOFIA Legacy Program (PI: Lopez-Rodriguez & Mao) to construct a comprehensive empirical picture of the magnetic field strength and structure in the multiphase interstellar medium of galaxies.
+Survey of extragalactic magnetism using SOFIA (SALSA Legacy Program)

 Research